Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 Open the project in your IDE to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `TodoListSPA\src\app\auth-config.json` file
+1. Open the `TodoListSPA\src\app\auth-config.json` file.
-1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `TodoListSPA` application copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `TodoListSPA` app copied from the Azure Portal.
+1. Find the key `tenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the app key `redirectUri` and replace the existing value with the base address of the `TodoListSPA` project (by default `http://localhost:4200/`).
+1. Find the key `redirectUri` and replace the existing value with the Redirect URI for `TodoListSPA`. (by default `http://localhost:4200/`).
-1. Find the app key `postLogoutRedirectUri` and replace the existing value with the base address of the `TodoListSPA` project (by default `http://localhost:4200/`).
+1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of `TodoListSPA` (by default `http://localhost:4200/`.
-1. Find the app key `resourceUri` and replace the existing value with the base address of the `TodoListAPI` project (by default `https://localhost:44351/api/todolist`).
+1. Find the key `resourceUri` and replace the existing value with the base address of `TodoListAPI` (by default `https://localhost:44351/api/todolist/`).
-1. Find the app key `resourceScope` and replace the existing value with *Scope* you created earlier `api://{clientId}/access_as_user`.
+1. Find the app key `resourceScopes` and replace the existing value with *scope* you created earlier `api://{clientId}/access_as_user`.

 ## Run the sample